Almost all Christian churches teach doctrines about divorce and remarriage. And most of these doctrines are based upon four Scriptures:

 “If anyone comes to Me, and does not hate (Greek: love less) his own father and mother and wife and children and brothers and sisters, yes, and even his own life, he cannot be My disciple.”

-Jesus was exceedingly clear: A Christian’s highest priority is to follow Jesus Christ and to perform His will.
-And no human being — including a spouse — should be allowed to interfere with obeying what Jesus commands of us.
+Jesus was painfully clear here: A Christian’s highest priority is to follow the Lord and to perform His will.
+And no human being — including even a spouse — should be allowed to interfere with doing what Jesus asks of us.

-The Bible explains how Satan and his demons will go to great lengths to use family – and particularly a spouse – as tools to persecute Christians.
-And this is especially true when there exists an unbalanced spiritual yoke, where a Christian is married to an unconverted mate.
+The Bible is very clear in stating how Satan and his demons may go to great lengths to use family – and particularly a spouse – as tools to persecute Christians.
+And this is much more likely when with there is an unbalanced spiritual yoke, where a Christian is married to a non-Christian mate.

-Yet some will argue that Malachi 2:16 states that God hates divorce.
+But some Christians may argue that divorce is never an option, because Malachi 2:16 states that God hates divorce.
 And certainly this is true.
-But we should remember what is recorded in Jeremiah 3:8:
+But we should also take careful note of what is recorded in Jeremiah 3:8:

 "And I saw that for all the adulteries of faithless Israel, I had sent her away and given her a writ of divorce, yet her treacherous sister Judah did not fear; but she went and was a harlot also.

-Our Lord divorced Israel because they chose to live by a different spirit – and they were unfaithful to His laws and His way of life.
-And our Lord commands the same of those who are following Him.
+The Lord divorced Israel because they were unfaithful to His laws and His way of life.
+And this same remedy is available to those of us whom are under the New Covenant.

-The simple truth is that God would rather see a human divorce, than a spiritual abortion of one of His children.
+The simple truth is that God would rather see a human divorce, than the spiritual abortion of one of His children.

-The unconverted Sadducees of Christ's day were quite concerned about the issue of divorce and separation, just as many pastors are today.
+The unconverted Sadducees of Christ's day were very concerned about the issues of divorce and separation, just as many pastors are today.
 So they asked Jesus how marriage problems would be handled in heaven:

 "Teacher, Moses wrote for us that if a man's brother dies and leaves behind a wife and leaves no child, his brother should marry the wife and raise up children to his brother.
 There were seven brothers; and the first took a wife, and died leaving no children.
 The second one married her, and died leaving behind no children; and the third likewise; and so all seven left no children. last of all the woman died also.
 In the resurrection, when they rise again, which one's wife will she be?
 For all seven had married her."